-This stone is ideal for balancing, strengthening and awakening the Third Eye chakra while inviting in better visualizations and receiving of energy and information from this chakra; including past and parallel life viewing.
+This stone is ideal for balancing, strengthening, and awakening the Third Eye chakra while inviting in better visualizations and receiving energy and information from this chakra; including past and parallel life viewing.

 It’s also quite powerful for the throat chakra.
 Please always use caution when using it for this chakra as it may be too intense for some.

 Instead, it’s a rock.